arnabghosh21/east_vantage_assignment/README.md

-# Evolve Marketing Strategy For XYZ Company
+# Analyse Sales Data to Decide Marketing Strategy For XYZ Company

 ## Important to note:
 `I do not have SQLite & PySpark setup in my system.
 Though I wrote the code to read data from SQLite, I could not verify those lines of code.
 So, I have commented on those parts & finished the assignment while reading data from the DBFS location using PySpark in Databricks.`